-In their roles as legal counselors, the Energy Law attorneys of Smith, Gambrell & Russell, LLP provide transactional, regulatory and dispute-resolution services for businesses in this industry.
-The firm also assists non-energy businesses in need of energy-related legal services and represents clients in transactions or disputes with Georgia electric and natural gas public utilities.
+In their roles as legal counselors, the Energy Law attorneys of Smith, Gambrell & Russell, LLP provide transactional, regulatory and dispute resolution services for businesses in this industry.

 For industrial customers and operators of QFs, we have negotiated energy purchase agreements with Georgia utilities and advised about such agreements.
 For non-Georgia public utilities, we have served as Georgia counsel in connection with the acquisition of undivided interests in power production facilities located in Georgia.
 We have represented clients before the Georgia Public Service Commission (hearing officers and the full Commission) and before Georgia courts regarding rates, terms of service, propriety of charges, contract disputes, service pursuant to the Georgia Territorial Electric Service Act and rulemaking proceedings.